Disty0/sdnq/README.md

 Example code for quantized training:
 Note:
- - Safetensors serialization is not supported with static quantized training.
+ - Safetensors serialization is not supported with SDNQ training.
+   Either don't use Safetensors serialization or convert the quantized model to standard SDNQ model before saving.

 ```py
 from sdnq.training import sdnq_post_load_quant